fearfactor3/fearfactor3/README.md

 # If you found my Github profile and interested in knowing more about me.
-Welkom!
+Willkommen!

-- :computer: Working as a Reliability Engineering pays the bills and allows me to enjoy my habits.
+- :computer: Working as a Cloud Reliability Engineering pays the bills and allows me to enjoy my habits.
 - I'm a military brat.
 - Native of Newport News, VA and Orangeburg, SC.
 - Speak English, German, and Dutch.
 My German and Dutch are craptacular at best.
-I want to get better at speaking them so please chat with me in those languages.
+I want to get better at speaking them.
+So encourage me to speak in them.
 - Loves learning about the geography of different countries in the world.
 - Loves learning about sociocultural anthropology(mainly human migration).
 - Plays the saxophone(alto and tenor) and french horn. 🎹 :musical_note: :saxophone:
 - Personal music taste can be best described as eclectic.